BIT-IMD-Learning-with-AS/imd3901-term-project-nard/documentation/blogposts/Milestone 2 - Damla.md

 **Challenges**

 It was challanging to set the tasks evenly.
 Understanding the proposal assigning the tasks with the right team members for the task was challenging.
+Furtermore, we had issues with finalizing the project idea and keeping it inside our scope

 **Successes**